ploomber/ploomber/doc/user-guide/jupyter.rst

 Jupyter and Exploratory Data Analysis
 =====================================

+**Note:** If you're new to Ploomber, check out the :doc:`../get-started/basic-concepts` guide, this tutorial assumes you're already familiar with Ploomber's core concepts.

+Ploomber integrates with Jupyter to make it easy to create multi-stage pipelines composed of small notebooks.
+Breaking down logic in multiple steps allows you to develop modularized pipelines that are easier to maintain and deploy.

-Scripts and notebooks go through a cell injection process that replaces the original upstream variable (which only contains names for dependencies) with a dictionary that maps these names to output files so you can use them as inputs in the current task.
+Before executing scripts or notebooks, Ploomber injects a new cell that replaces the ``upstream`` variable at the top of the notebook (which only contains dependency names) with a dictionary that maps these names to their corresponding output files so you can use them as inputs in the current task.

 For example if a Python script (``task.py``) declares the following dependency: